EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 > **EXTERNAL CAMERA — HOST OWNED**
 > **BC PHASE MODULES — STILL INDEPENDENT**

 External is generic BC architecture, not a Randy-specific preset.
-Battle Voxels own idle camera will similarly occupy an external slot.
+Battle Voxels own idle camera will similarly occupy an external opening that yields to their design.

 ---